Lombard cuisine

-Lombard cuisine is a type of northern Italian cuisine.
-The varied historical events of its provinces and of the diversity of its territories resulted in a very varied culinary tradition.
-First courses in Lombard cuisine range from risottos to soups and stuffed pasta, in broth or not, and a varied choice of second courses meat dishes are added to fish dishes of the tradition of the many lakes and rivers of Lombardy.
+Lombard cuisine consists of the cooking traditions and practices of the Italian region of Lombardy.
+The historical events of its provinces and of the diversity of its territories resulted in a varied culinary tradition.
+First courses in Lombard cuisine range from risottos to soups and stuffed pasta (in broth or not), and a large choice of second-course meat or fish dishes, due to the many lakes and rivers of Lombardy.

-The cuisine of the various Lombardy provinces can be united by the following traits: prevalence of rice and stuffed pasta over dry pasta, butter instead of olive oil for cooking, dishes cooked for a long time, as well as the widespread use of pork, milk and dairy products, and egg-based preparations; to which is added the consumption of polenta, common to the whole Northern Italy.
+The cuisine of the various Lombardy provinces have the following traits in common: prevalence of rice and stuffed pasta over dry pasta, both butter and olive oil for cooking, dishes cooked for a long time, as well as the widespread use of pork, milk and dairy products, and egg-based preparations, as well as the consumption of polenta, common to the whole of northern Italy.